 A16Z is led by its general partners, most of whom came of age in technology as founders, operators, CEOs, or CTOs.
 Horowitz describes their collective experience building successful companies as “crushingly hard,” and very much impacting their thought process on start ups.
 The firm has influenced Silicon Valley in numerous ways, perhaps none more influential than turning venture investing into an ensemble practice.
 We also discuss why cumulative advantage is one of the most important driving factors in venture capital returns.

 Horowitz is a thoughtful engineer, founder and VC who has deeply considered the issue of how start ups develop ideas into products and become accepted by the marketplace.
 Our conversation starts slowly, and builds to a fascinating crescendo about the history of music, from Blues to Hip Hop.

-You can stream/download the full conversation, including the podcast extras on Apple iTunes, Bloomberg, Spotify, Google Podcasts, Overcast, and Stitcher.
+You can stream/download the full conversation, including the podcast extras on Apple iTunes, Overcast, Spotify, Google, Bloomberg, and Stitcher.
 All of our earlier podcasts on your favorite pod hosts can be found here.

 Next week, we speak with Peter Mallouk, CEO of Creative Planning, a $46 billion RIA, and author of The 5 Mistakes Every Investor Makes and How to Avoid Them.